michelle-miller/assistant-icp/install_11.md

 To get log files, complete the following steps:

-1. Log into the cluster with administrator credentials OR ROOT USER?.
+1. Log into the cluster with administrator credentials.

 1. Run the following command to get a list of the jobs that are currently running in the cluster and whether the job was successful: